varunk08/book_notes/programming/effective_modern_cpp.md

 To save memory, compilers choose the smallest underlying type for an unscoped enum.
 Like choosing `char` as enum type if there are only a few enums.
 The default type for scoped enums is `int`.
 This can be specified.
 Use `noexcept` when the function will never throw an exception.

+#### 11: Prefer `deleted` functions to private undefined ones.
+C++ defines default functions for you.
+The C++98 approach was to declare them private and not define them.
+The copy constructor and copy assignment operator are handled this way.
+Use `=delete` to mark the copy constructor and copy assignment operator as *deleted* functions in C++11.
+Using these functions will cause compilation to fail, whereas in the previous method of declaring them private would only be caught at link-time.
+Non-member functions can also be *deleted*.
+This prevents default overloaded functions from being used.
+Template functions can also be deleted to prevent unwanted compiler provided overloads.
+Function templates inside a class cannot have a different access level compared to the main template.

+#### 12: Declare overriding functions `override`